Topological transport of vorticity on curved magnetic membranes

-The continuity equation is rooted in topology and is not derived from Noether's theorem, so it is immune to any structural imperfections or anisotropies.
-The behavior of the system, on the other hand, will be highly sensitive to these details \cite{turnerRMP10,vitelliPRL04}.
+For flat systems, in the limit of an in-plane magnetic texture with fixed magnitude, the field homotopy defined on the boundary dictates the conserved integer vortex charge in the bulk~\cite{merminRMP79}.
+Whenever a vortex is moved across the boundary, there must be a commensurate change in the winding.
+Here, the topological continuity equation generalizes these ideas for curved systems with a magnetic texture that can traverse out of plane and fluctuate in magnitude.
+In contrast, the known skyrmion continuity equation~\cite{papanicolaouNPB91} does not derive from such a bulk-boundary correspondence.
+Hence, skyrmions can locally fluctuate in and out of existence if $|\*m|$ is allowed to vary~\cite{sitteJAP18}.
+The continuity equation for vorticity is rooted in topology and is derived independent of the details of the system, thus being immune to any structural imperfections or anisotropies.
+However, the physical behavior of the system will be highly sensitive to these details~\cite{turnerRMP10,vitelliPRL04}.
 In this work, we will focus on systems in which magnetic vorticity may be the natural transport quantity.
-We consider magnetic membranes with easy-surface anisotropy, i.e. there is a hard anisotropy axis collinear with the surface normal \cite{streubelIOP16,gaidideiPRL14}, that endows the magnetic texture with an XY character \cite{kosterlitzJPC73, turnerRMP10}.
+We consider magnetic membranes with easy-surface anisotropy, namely, there is a local hard anisotropy axis collinear with the surface normal~\cite{streubelIOP16,gaidideiPRL14} that endows the magnetic texture with an XY character~\cite{kosterlitzJPC73, turnerRMP10}.

-\tt{Gauge-invariant topological charge}To construct the gauge-invariant vortex charge, the starting point is to construct the magnetic winding.
-For flat magnetic films, it is known that the winding along a curve is $\*m_\|^2\partial_\ell\varphi/2\pi$ \cite{zouPRB19,jonesPRB20,tserkovnyakPRB20}, with $\ell$ the arclength.
-Following this structure, the winding on curved membranes generalizes to the covariant winding $\*m_\|^2D_i\varphi/2\pi \equiv \*m_\|^2(\partial_i\varphi - \mc A_i)/2\pi$, which is gauge-invariant.
+\tt{Gauge-independent topological charge}To elucidate the bulk-boundary correspondence, we will construct the gauge-independent vortex density in terms of the magnetic winding.
+It is known that for flat magnetic films, the winding along a curve is $\*m_\|^2\partial_\ell\varphi/2\pi$~\cite{zouPRB19,jonesPRB20,tserkovnyakPRB20}, with $\ell$ the arclength.
+Following this structure, the winding on curved membranes generalizes to the gauge-covariant winding $\*m_\|^2D_\ell\varphi/2\pi \equiv \*m_\|^2(\partial_\ell\varphi - \mc A_\ell)/2\pi$.
 Here, $\varphi$ is the polar in-(tangent)-plane angle of $\*m_\|$ relative to $\*e_1$.
 For $\varphi$ to be well-defined, we require $|\*m_\||>0$ everywhere on $\mc M$, except for isolated points.
-Invoking the generalized Stokes' theorem \cite{stone09,nakahara18}, the gauge-invariant topological charge on a patch $\mc S$ is
+Invoking the generalized Stokes' theorem~\cite{stone09,nakahara18}, the gauge-independent topological charge on a patch $\mc S$ is

 We see that the integrated winding around the boundary $\partial\mc S$ equals the vorticity density integrated over $\mc S$.
-In fact, we construct the conserved density $\mc J^0$ by taking the exterior derivative of the winding 1-form in the leftmost integral.
-We articulate this construction later in the text and in the Supplemental Material \cite{supmat_dao23}.
+The conserved density $\mc J^0$ is derived by the exterior derivative of the winding 1-form in the leftmost integral.
+We expand upon this construction in the Supplemental Material~\cite{supmat_dao23}.